-The usual using of checkpoint is obtaining its vertical coordinate (relative to the top of document area) and scrolling document so that the item associated with the checkpoint becomes visible.
+A checkpoint is usually used to get its vertical coordinate (relative to the top of the document area) and scrolling the document so that the item associated with this checkpoint becomes visible.
 There are some more interesting applications for checkpoints.

 The rest of methods can be separated into two groups:

 1.Methods returning information about some checkpoint.
 These methods return a value of TCheckpointData class.

 2.Methods extracting checkpoint properties from the TCheckpointData value.